-Amazon KDP expanded hardcover publishing out of beta in 2021 and, five years later, the format is still the most misunderstood decision in self-publishing.
 Paperback is cheaper to print, reaches more stores, and sells faster.
 Hardcover carries a higher list price, signals authority, and survives the gift market.
-The right answer depends on your page count, genre, and how much of your profit you are willing to leave on the table for a premium edition.
+The right answer depends on your page count, genre, audience, and how much margin you are willing to leave on the table for a premium edition.
+This guide uses the current 2026 KDP print-cost formulas, walks through three real worked examples at 200, 300, and 400 pages, runs a complete 5-book case study with revenue math both ways, and ends with a decision framework you can actually apply to your next title.

 Paperback, black ink